Mustafa3946/playwright-api-terraform-demo/README.md

 ## CI/CD Integration

 - The GitHub Actions workflow (`.github/workflows/ci.yml`) automates infrastructure provisioning, test execution, and report publishing on each push or pull request.
-- Store secrets such as Azure credentials in GitHub Secrets or a local `.env` file (never commit secrets).
+- Store secrets such as Azure credentials in GitHub Secrets or a local `.env` file. **Never commit secrets.**

 ---